arnav-patil-12/arnav-patil-12.github.io/content/class-notes.md

 [MAT224/MAT188: Linear Algebra]() - tentative, not confirmed

-Unfortunately, there's some courses for which I don't have notes available to share: MAT186 and MAT188 because they were provided by the instructor, CIV100 because they're too painful to even gaze upon, and APS100... because I refuse to consider it a "course."
+Unfortunately, there's some courses for which I don't have notes available to share: MAT186, MAT188, CIV100, and APS100.

 ### Winter Semester
 [APS106: Fundamentals of Computer Programming](/files/firstyear/aps106.pdf)